The History Lesson

 His name was Sam Warner.
 One of the four brothers behind Warner Brothers.
 Back then, it was a struggling studio.
 And its biggest star was a dog: Rin Tin Tin.
 Sam wanted to change that with something called “Vitaphone.”

 It was a process that synced sound from a record with images on a screen.
 No one thought it was a big deal.
 Even Sam’s brothers.
 Especially after they released the first Vitaphone feature: “Don Juan.”
 It had sound effects, a music score, and it raked in tons of cash — just not as much as it cost to make.
 The studio was nearly broke.

 But not for long!
 “The Jazz Singer” opened on October 6th 1927.
 And the audience went nuts when star singer Al Jolson uttered the first line of dialogue.
 It was a blockbuster — Warner Brothers hit the big time.

 Sam didn’t live to see it, though.
 He’d been so busy with the movie?
 He hadn’t cared for his abscessed teeth.
 Which infected his brain and killed him — the night before The Jazz Singer’s debut.

 The Corpse Reviver Royale

-Stir.
-Top off with champagne.
+Combine ingredients in a chilled coupe glass.
+Stir and top off with Champagne.
 Silently toast your companions.
 Drink and speak stirring words.
 Call your dentist and schedule a checkup.